tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 - `isa`: (i) checks if the left object `isa`(of the same class or kind of inherited) the right object

 ## Binary operators for maat objects

+- `.`, `.^`: method/attribute call operators for objects and metaobjects/metaclasses respectively

 - `,`, `=>`: (i, b) comma operator, and key-value separator infix operator